acheng16/AdService/README.md

 ### Future Features
 ##### Jenkinsfile
-Customize jenkinsfile to have capabilities to support multiple types of builds.
-Not just nodejs, but java, scala, html/css, js, etc.
+Customize Jenkinsfile to have capabilities to support multiple types of builds.
+Not just nodejs, but java, scala, html/css, js, etc

+##### Jenkins
+Add multiple slaves for Jenkins

 ##### Docker Deploy
-Ability to deploy to any server not just the server that jenkins is hosted upon
+Ability to deploy to any server not just the server that Jenkins is hosted upon

+##### Docker
+Add multiple slaves for Docker

 ##### Tests
 Leverage different testing framework such as Selenium, JUnit for Java, etc.